luxfi/warp/relayer/README.md

   - The AWS region in which the KMS key is located.
 Required if `kms-key-id` is provided.

+  `"block-acceptance-timeout-seconds": uint64`

+  - The time in seconds to wait for a sent transaction to be included in a block when verifying transaction receipts before erroring out.
+If omitted, defaults to 30 seconds.

 `"decider-url": string`

 - The URL of a service implementing the gRPC service defined by `proto/decider`, which will be queried for each message to determine whether that message should be relayed.